 As a self funder the council will not automatically organise your care for you.
 However, we will support you with finding the right services to meet your care and support needs, but you will need to make arrangements to pay your chosen care provider directly.
-You can find more information regarding services and support at www.hillingdon.gov.uk/socialcare and bank statements covering a 3 month period.
+You can find more information regarding services and support at www.hillingdon.gov.uk/socialcare To carry out a financial assessment, we require details of your income, savings and outgoings.
+Proof of these will be required, for example, receipts and bank statements covering a 3 month period.
+We cannot accept redacted or amended documents.

 During the financial assessment process, if you choose not to declare any or all of your income and savings, you may be assessed to pay the full cost of your care.